 Improved Indoor Air Quality

 Indoor air can be more polluted than outdoor air.
 Homes contain a mix of potential pollutants.
-These include dust mites, pet dander, pollen, and mold spores.
+These include dust mites, pet dander, pollen, and mould spores.
 Cleaning products, new furniture, and building materials can release chemicals called Volatile Organic Compounds (VOCs).

 Without ventilation, these pollutants build up inside your home.
 They can trigger allergies, asthma, and other respiratory conditions.
 Good ventilation continuously flushes these contaminants out.
 It provides a constant supply of fresh, clean air for your family to breathe.